erlandbo/TDT4290/models/SSED/README.md

 - audio_01112022_1.WAV and lidar_data_with_audio_timestamps_nov_01_1.csv
 - audio_01112022_2.WAV and lidar_data_with_audio_timestamps_nov_01_2.csv

-The recordings from 21.oktober and 28.october were concidered corrupt because of high picthed noise.
+The recordings from 21.oktober and 28.october were concidered corrupt because of high pitched noise.

 # Build dataset